Kwameoduro/SecurityTestingWithZAP/README.md

 # Swag Labs Security Testing With ZAP

-This project is about the security testing of a mobile application.
+This project is about the security testing of a web application.
 The application under test is [Swag Labs](https://www.saucedemo.com/), an e-commerce site.

 The project combines **automated scans** with OWASP ZAP, along with integration into a **CI/CD pipeline** using GitHub Actions.